 - Measurement of your baby's length, weight, and head circumference.
 Growth will be plotted on the growth chart and you will be advised of your little one's progress.

-- A review of your baby's physical and emotional development through both observation and your report: Can your baby sit up alone?
+- A review of your baby's development through both observation and your report: Can your baby get into a sitting position alone?
 Pull up on things to stand?
-Recognize his or her own name and the names of family members?
-Enjoy games like "peekaboo"?
+Pick up small objects?
+Say mama and dada?
+Enjoy games like peek-a-boo?
 Your doctor may ask you these questions and others.

 - A discussion of eating habits: Is your baby eating more table foods?
 Interested in finger foods on the tray of the highchair?
 Able to use a cup?
 Being weaned from the breast or bottle?
-Most doctors advise a switch from bottle to cup by the first birthday to be sure the bottle doesn't interfere with normal tooth development and to avoid struggles with a determined toddler later.
+Most doctors advise a switch from bottle to cup between 12 and 18 months.

 - Advice on what to expect in the coming months.

-- Your baby will receive immunizations during some visits (see below).
+- Your baby will receive immunizations during some visits.

 During appointments, raise any questions or concerns you have and jot down any instructions the doctor gives you about special baby care.
 Keep updating your child's permanent medical record, listing information on growth and any problems or illnesses.